alkc/boids/README.md

 Wherein [yours truly](https://github.com/alkc) tries his hand at a remake of an old [project.](https://github.com/alkc/flockingboids)

+The current end goal of this project is a better optimized simulation that matches the old simulation's features.
+I'm basically using this for learning how to write better python code.

 Feel free to leaf through the [changelog](changelog.md) for list of changes between versions.

 ## Installation: